-Pragmatically stabilizing atomic register.
-A message passing system simulates an atomic register is a r-pragmatically stabilizing, if there exist an integer r' > r, such that every execution with r' write operations has a segment of execution (fragment) with r write operations that satisfies the atomicity requirements.
+Practically stabilizing atomic register.
+A message passing system that simulates an atomic register is an r-practically stabilizing, if there exists an integer r' > r, such that every execution with r' write operations has a segment of execution (fragment) with r write operations that satisfies the atomicity requirements.
 In particular, a large r implies the existence of a long segment with the desired behavior.
-In the sequel, when no confusing is possible we refer to r-pragmatically stabilizing simply as pragmatically stabilizing.
+In the sequel, when no confusion is possible, we refer to r-practically stabilizing simply as practically stabilizing.